laravel/docs/migrations.md

 <a name="prerequisites"></a>
 #### Prerequisites

-Before modifying a column, be sure to add the `doctrine/dbal` dependency to your `composer.json` file.
-The Doctrine DBAL library is used to determine the current state of the column and create the SQL queries needed to make the required adjustments:
+Before modifying a column, you must install the `doctrine/dbal` package using the Composer package manager.
+The Doctrine DBAL library is used to determine the current state of the column and to create the SQL queries needed to make the requested changes to your column:

     composer require doctrine/dbal

 <a name="updating-column-attributes"></a>
 #### Updating Column Attributes

-The `change` method allows you to modify type and attributes of existing columns.
+The `change` method allows you to modify the type and attributes of existing columns.
 For example, you may wish to increase the size of a `string` column.
-To see the `change` method in action, let's increase the size of the `name` column from 25 to 50:
+To see the `change` method in action, let's increase the size of the `name` column from 25 to 50.
+To accomplish this, we simply define the new state of the column and then call the `change` method:

     Schema::table('users', function (Blueprint $table) {
         $table->string('name', 50)->change();